mendersoftware/mender-docs/04.Artifacts/02.Debian-family/docs.md

     category: docs
 ---

-The `mender-convert` utility can be used to convert existing disk images for use with Mender.
+`mender-convert` can be used to convert existing disk images for use with Mender.
 It will generate a new disk image with two rootfs partitions, install a bootloader that supports booting either of the root partitions and install the Mender client and its configuration.

+The output of `mender-convert` is:
+* The converted disk image described above ready to be flashed into an SD card.
+* A Mender Artifact formatted update to be deployed remotely to devices running Mender through the Mender Server.
+* An ext4 image of the modified filesystem for advanced users.

+### Recommended workflow

-A typical workflow for using `mender-convert` is to rely on a *golden disk image* that should be replicated in a robust way to many devices.
+The recommended workflow for using `mender-convert` is to rely on a *golden disk image* that should be replicated in a robust way to many devices.
 The steps in this workflow are:

-1. Install a fresh OS to a device storage
+1. Install a fresh OS to a device storage (typically an SD card)
-2. Boot the device
-3. Make modifications in run-time, e.g. install packages, change configurations
+2. Boot the device, log in, and make modifications in run-time, e.g. install packages, change configurations
-4. Power off the device with the (now updated) golden image
+3. Power off the device with the (now updated) golden image
+4. Copy the contents of the golden image back to your workstation (e.g. using dd)
-5. Generate a Mender Artifact and disk image from this golden image using `mender-convert`
+5. Generate a Mender Artifact and disk image from this golden image using `mender-convert` (continue reading for details)
 6. Deploy the Artifact to all devices

+Note that your golden device or SD card is not running Mender and is not modified during deployments.
+It is simply the "source" for generating the Artifacts that you deploy to the devices in the field.

 In order to create another OTA update, the device with the golden image is booted again, i.e. the steps from 2. and onwards are carried out again.

 !!! `mender-convert` is currently tested on BeagleBone and Raspberry Pi3, using official Debian or Raspbian images.
-The intention is to extend and test the utility to cover more boards and OSes and finally make it board-agnostic.
+The intention is to extend and test `mender-convert` to cover more boards and OSes and finally make it board-agnostic.

 ## Prerequisites